wp-plugins/church-admin/readme.txt

 == Changelog ==
+= 0.5933 =
-= 0.5931 =
+* Closing div fix when not using google maps in address list = 0.5931 =
 * Put first name against mobile numbers where more than one in a household
 * Made implementation of recaptcha not clash with other plugins